w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

 * identify and describe uses of different types of navigation menus, such as static, fly-out, and mega menus
-* provide visual cues to distinguish menus from other components,
+* define visual and text cues to distinguish menus from other components,
-* provide consistent styling for menu identification across a set of web pages
+* define consistent styling for menu identification across a set of web pages
 * define interactions inside navigation menus, including mouse, keyboard, and touch
 * design navigation menus that adapt to the different text sizes, screen magnifications, and screen sizes and resolutions
 * design distinguishable and consistent styles for menu items in their different states, for example in fly-out menus